A scholarship opportunity for non-Michigan students

 National Scholars Program

-First-year student must meet both the high school GPA and test score (ACT or SAT) requirement:
+First-year student must meet both the high school GPA and test score (ACT or SAT) requirement.
+Students applying for fall 2021 who do not have, or do not anticipate having, ACT or SAT scores may submit an essay for consideration of this award.

 Students with academic credentials not shown above may qualify for scholarships and/or other financial aid.
 We encourage you to use our net-price calculator for the best estimate.